 Actively Aerated Compost Tea (A.A.C.T.)

-Add, 1tsp (5ml) of Organic Unsulfured Black Strap Molasses per gallon, and/or 1tbls of Oats per gallon
+· 1tsp (5ml) of Organic Unsulfured Black Strap Molasses per gallon of water

 Aerate with air pump for 24-36 hrs and then apply to soil or foliar spray.